-The Applicant requests a Certificate of Appropriateness for Demolition for a two-story single-family home and a Certificate of Appropriateness for Design for an approximate 3,249 square foot two-story single-family home that host five bedrooms one office space, five bathrooms, a powder room, a two vehicle carport and private pool deck with access to a rooftop terrace, and social spaces.
-The feasibility study provided by the applicant concludes that the residence in its current condition is dangerous and the cost to bring the existing home into compliance would exceed the cost of a new home.
+The Applicant requests a Certificate of Appropriateness for Demolition for a two-story single-family home and a Certificate of Appropriateness for Design for an approximate 5,700 square foot two-story house that host six bedrooms, six bathrooms, a powder room, a two-vehicle garage, a pool and a pool deck, and a roof terrace.
+The feasibility study provided by the applicant concludes that the residence is in deteriorated condition and the cost to bring the existing home into compliance would exceed the cost of a new home.
 Therefore, the Applicant is proposing to demolish the existing home and construct a new home that is compliant with FEMA regulations and, therefore, not at risk for future hazard as a result of potential flooding.
-According to the feasibility analysis it would be highly unadvisable to rehabilitate the current structure without raising the FFE.
+According to the feasibility analysis it would be highly unadvisable to rehabilitate the current structure without raising the finished floor elevation.
 Additionally, the observation report submitted by ARBAB Engineering Inc., dated July 31, 2023, made the following findings with respect to the existing residence: